esteveslima/nest-template/README.md

 Practice project with the theme of a media collection, which may have users interacting with posted medias.

-The project is built using [Nestjs](https://nestjs.com/) and following a predictable structure regarding concepts of DDD/Clean/Hexagonal Architecture.
+The project is built using [Nestjs](https://nestjs.com/) and despite the framework's modular architecture recommendation this one is following a predictable structure regarding concepts of DDD/Clean/Hexagonal Architecture.

 ---